arrowtype/test-fontmake-glyphs-build-cff-naming/README.md

 The first approach is very simple to build with FontMake, from a Glyphs source with minimal configuration.

 The second approach is seemingly not possible to build with FontMake, from a Glyphs source, at the time being, even with the use of configurations that make such a build possible directly from Glyphs.

-- [ ] TODO: determine if Approach 2 is possible to build with FontMake, from a single `.designspace` file and UFO sources.
+It *is* possible to build from a single v5 Designspace, however, so getting there seems to be a matter of making a couple of improvments to glyphsLib.

-So, the goal of this repo is to identify what, exactly, is preventing the second build from working.
+So, the goal of this repo was to identify what, exactly, is preventing the second build from working.

 ## Build Objective